Skip to main content

 • bcc, bpftrace, iproute2, nicstat, numactl, sysprof, sysstat, tiptop, trace-cmd, and util-linux

 Thanks to Ubuntu and Canonical for the detailed specification and rationale.
+We hope that the inclusion of performance tools will lead to better upstream software.

 Quality of Life Improvements